Adjust an employee's leave balance

 - If an employee becomes entitled to annual leave while on parental leave or within 12 months of returning from parental leave, you'll need to transfer the annual leave on their payslip to annual parental leave

-- If an employee wants to cash up a portion of their annual leave, you'll need to transfer the annual leave on their payslip to cash up annual leave
+- If an employee wants to cash up a portion of their annual leave, you'll need to transfer the annual leave on their payslip

 If your employee’s holiday pay balance is too high or too low, even negative, it’s likely either: